godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_cpp_example.rst

 Next steps
 ----------

-The above is only a simple example, but we hope it shows you the basics.
+The above is only an example, but we hope it shows you the basics.
 You can build upon this example to create full-fledged scripts to control nodes in Godot using C++.